Multi-Session Client-Centered Treatment Outcome Evaluation in Psychotherapy: Experiments

-\paragraph{Datasets.} We have selected two datasets for psychological assessment, High-Low Quality Counseling~\citep{perez-rosas-etal-2019-makes} and AnnoMI~\citep{fi15030110}, which consist of counseling therapy transcripts extracted from publicly available videos on online platforms such as YouTube and Vimeo.
-However, there are issues of data duplication between these two datasets.
+For \textbf{psychological assessment}, we selected 2 datasets, High-Low Quality Counseling~\citelanguageresource{HighLowCounseling_2019} and AnnoMI~\citelanguageresource{AnnoMI_2023}, consisting of counseling therapy transcripts extracted from publicly available videos on online platforms such as YouTube and Vimeo.
+But, there are issues of data duplication between these two datasets.
 Given the higher quality of data in AnnoMI, we have chosen to retain the AnnoMI data from the same sources.
 Furthermore, considering the context window limitation of one of our test models, GPT-4, the maximum number of dialogue turns is set to 102.
-To increase the testing challenge and ensure the dialogues are sufficiently complex for evaluating the model's capability in handling extended therapeutic conversations, the minimum number of turns is set at 25.
-Based on these criteria, we have selected 110 client dialogue entries as our test data.
+To increase the challenge and ensure the dialogues are sufficiently complex for evaluating the model's capability in handling extended therapeutic conversations, the minimum number of turns is set at 25.
+Based on these, we have selected 110 client dialogue entries as our test data.

-For treatment outcomes, we have selected the TheraPhase Dataset.
-This dataset comprises treament session transcripts that encompass two distinct phases of client interactions.
+For \textbf{treatment outcomes}, we selected the TheraPhase Dataset.
+This dataset comprises treatment session transcripts that encompass two distinct phases of client interactions.
 Its advantage lies in the clear changes observable in clients across these phases, which aids in observing the treatment outcomes.
-The statistics of the resulting datasets are listed in Table~\ref{tab:datasets}.
+The statistics of the resulting datasets are listed in Appendix~\ref{appendix:datasets}.